MachineLemonade/docs/v0.9/ee-upgrade-guide.md

 Run `astro airflow start` with the new image to verify the new image builds.
 For a list of changes, see the [CHANGELOG](https://github.com/apache/airflow/blob/master/CHANGELOG.txt) on the Airflow Github.
 If you are seeing errors in previously working plugins, be sure to check if their import path changed with the new Airflow version.

-### Upgrade your CLI
+### Upgrade the CLI

-As a final step, upgrade the Astronomer CLI to a matching version
+As a final step, upgrade the Astronomer CLI to a matching version.

-To upgrade versions, run:
+To upgrade to the latest Astronomer version, run:

 ```
 $ astro upgrade